What is diversity, and what does it really mean to the business world?

 How Can I Recruit For Diversity?

-Develop The Reputation as a Supporter of Diversity
+Develop a Reputation as a Supporter of Diversity

 Clearly, displaying your endorsement of workplace diversity as well as making sure these values are upheld within the company is essential.
 This may be done by getting behind local groups for a cause, such as charities in support of indigenous people, or voicing your support on special dates such as International Women’s Day.
 Whatever the strategy, your active approach to supporting diversity will lead to a positive reputation amongst a range of candidates.